-A strong twiner, and in fact one of the most vigorous climbers, with hanging shoots.
-Grows up to 8 metres per year.
-Stem development is considerable, hence overgrowing of downpipes, lightning conductors etc must be avoided at all costs, similar as for the Wisteria.
-Dense foliage mats, often cascading or trailing, works well together with other climbers.
+This is a strong twiner-- in fact one of the most vigorous climbers-- and can grow up to 20 meters high... up to 8 meters per year, forming dense leaf mats with overhanging/cascading or trailing shoots.
+As stem development is considerable, overgrowth on downpipes, lightning conductors, etc.. must be avoided at all costs, similar to the wisteria.
+The trunk quickly becomes very thick.
+In mixed plantings (planted together with other climbers), it will quickly and strongly displace other plants.
 New shoots from March / April.
-Wwith good water provision and in a protected position the foliage will last until November.
+With enough water and mild weather (and/or in a protected position), the foliage will last until November.
 Flowering is continuous from July to September, the fruits are rare.
 Vigorous pruning towards the end of winter usually benefits the silver lace vine.
-Silver lace vine is to be planted only in areas which provide adequate space for its vigorous growth habit.
-If planted together with other climbing plants, it will strongly invade the other climbers and possibly crowd them out.
+Silver lace vine should be planted only in areas which provide adequate space for its vigorous growth habit.

-Best sturdy and rigid rod-like growth supports designed for anticipated plant height and width.
-Lightning conductors, downpipes, eave gutters and the like are not to be reached by the plants, growth supports should have a distance of at least 1.5m to all such building structures and to the gutter, to the side as well as to the top.
-For suitable rope systems see below, use only Heavy / Massive trellis kits, or "Basic" and "Basic-S" as well as Medium when planted in a container.
+Silver lace vine needs sturdy and rigid rod-like growth supports designed for the anticipated plant height and width.
+Lightning conductors, downpipes, eave gutters, and the like should not be reached by the plants, so growth supports should have a distance of at least 1.5m to all such building structures-- to the side as well as to the top.
+For suitable rope systems, see below.
+Use only heavy / massive trellis systems, or when planting in a pot: basic and basic-s, or a medium system.

 Details on flowers, stems (shoots), pruning, and also on possible structural damage.
 For preventing damages, silver lace vine should be guided parallel to wire ropes, as described for wisteria.